RMITLibrary/easy_cite/markdown/chicagob.md

 ###### start-subtype-content

-#### Two to three authors
+#### Two authors

 ##### In-Text Citation

-List up to three authors in both the citation and the reference list.
-For four or more authors, list only the first followed by et al. in the citation and all in the reference list (see four or more authors below).
+List two authors in both the citation and the reference list.

 If directly quoting from a source without a page number, use a paragraph number instead.